 How we are funded

-The funding for Keevil Parish Council is allocated by Wiltshire Council and is taken from the council tax; this is called an annual precept.
-The budget is limited and much goes on maintaining the Banfield Recreation Ground and the War Memorial, and supporting village groups or projects, as well as staffing costs.
-Requests for funding for village projects are welcomed by the Council and, in collaboration with our representative on Wiltshire Council Jonathan Seed, additional contributions may be sought from the Melksham Area Board (MAB) or from the Community Area Transport Group (CATG).
+The funding for Keevil Parish Council, known as the precept, is allocated by Wiltshire Council and is taken from the council tax.
+The budget is small and much goes on maintaining the Banfield Recreation Ground, the War Memorial, and supporting village groups or projects, as well as staffing costs.
+Requests for funding for community initiatives are very much welcomed by the Council and, in collaboration with our representative on Wiltshire Council Jonathan Seed, additional contributions may be sought from the Melksham Area Board (MAB) or from the Local Highways & Footpath Improvement Group (LHFIG).
 Increasingly, the Parish Council is required to pay for or contribute to general village improvements or maintenance, previously funded by Wiltshire Council.

 The Parish Steward

 The Parish Steward (Reuben) is part of the Wiltshire Highways department and visits Keevil once a month to complete relevant jobs at the request of the Parish Council.
 If you see something that might need his attention, contact Cllr Pat Tucker who holds the Highways portfolio.
 And do give Reuben a cheerful wave if you see him around the parish!

 Reporting something to Wiltshire Council